strvcom/strv-backend-go-background/readme.md

   }
 }

-// Schedule the task to be continuously run in an infinite loop until manager.Close() is called manager.RunTask(context.Background(), looping)
+// Execute the task to be continuously run in an infinite loop until manager.Close() is called manager.RunTask(context.Background(), looping)
 ```